adrienchaton/neural_granular_synthesis/index.md

 ## Sound examples from the trained models

-Summary of the interactions in Neural Granular Sound synthesis
+Summary of the interactions in Neural Granular Sound Synthesis

 <p align="center"> <img src="figures/grain_gen.png"> </p>